 - Ask for assistance with your departure.
 It is very common to be concerned about how to leave your relative on the first day.
 Staff can be quite creative in supporting you.
 When Harriet’s mother insisted on going with her, a staff member asked them to join her for a cup of coffee.
 The staff person engaged Harriet’s mother in conversation and as she began to relax, Harriet excused herself, saying she would be back shortly, and left for the day.

 - Plan something to do after you leave your relative at her new residence.
 Take time for yourself during the transition to a new era of caregiving.
 You have spent a great deal of time and energy caring for her and planning this move.
 Now plan something you will enjoy—a bath, dinner with a friend, a walk, etc.

 Moving a relative with memory loss is the end of a long process of research and preparation.
-You can find much more about the steps in the process in our book, Moving a Relative with Memory Loss: A Family Caregiver’s Guide.
+You can find much more about the steps in the process in our book, Moving a Relative and Other Transitions In Dementia Care.